mendix/docs-site-test/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

 * We added a tab on the [Cloud](/developerportal/control-center/#cloud) page in Control Center that displays details on **Free Environments**.
 * We are deprecating part of the options to create an app based on an app template.
-As of June 20th, 2021, you can no longer create apps through the [Projects API](/apidocs-mxsdk/apidocs/projects-api/) or the  using app templates created in Desktop Modeler version [7.23.14](/releasenotes/studio-pro/7.23/#72314) or below.
+As of June 20th, 2021, you can no longer create apps through the [Projects API](/apidocs-mxsdk/apidocs/projects-api/) or the [Developer Portal](/developerportal/#navigation) using app templates created in Desktop Modeler version [7.23.14](/releasenotes/studio-pro/7.23/#72314) or below.
 Please update your templates to [7.23.15](/releasenotes/studio-pro/7.23/#72315) or above before creating apps based on those templates.

 ### May 17th, 2021